-- Permitted Operating Hours: Anytime between 6am and 2am, 7 days a week. - On-premise and off-premise sales allowed, no separate package goods section. - Special approval needed for hours after 2am for FOOD ONLY. - Must operate as a restaurant.
-(Fully functioning kitchen, staff to serve meals, service materials, etc.) - Depending on legislative district requirements: 41% to 65% of sales must be food. - If in 46th District, licensee must provide an annual food form showing percentage of food sales.
+- Permitted Operating Hours: Anytime between 6am and 2am, 7 days a week. - On-premise and off-premise sales allowed, no separate package goods section. - Special approval needed for hours after 2am for FOOD ONLY to patrons seated at tables. - Must operate as a restaurant.
+(Fully functioning kitchen, staff to serve meals, service materials, etc.) - Depending on legislative district requirements: 41% to 65% of sales must be food. - If in 46th District, licensee must provide an annual food form showing percentage of food sales versus alcoholic beverages sales.